WetOnionBoi/School-Canteen/README.md

 -Version 5.0 - In this version I will add a buy option that lets the user purchase product.

 -Version 6.0 - In this version I will add a restock button

+-Version 7.0 - In this version I will add a sign in so that only admins can restock / see total amount sold